 Converting programs to visual representation by reading the compiled binaryGathering visual context the hard way (but it always works).

-The compiled code is analyzed and converted into a visual representation by looking at the binary commands that paint the screen and then using that data to recreate a visual representation of the app that can be rendered in a browser.
+The compiled code is analyzed and converted into a visual representation by looking at the binary commands that paint the screen and using that data to recreate a visual representation of the app which is rendered in a browser.

-The beauty of this method is that it works on any code no matter how it was created; Objective-C, Swift, Unity, LiveCode, C#, Java, etc. Everything has to ultimately convert to machine language.
+The beauty of this method is that it works on any source code; Objective-C, Swift, Unity, LiveCode, C#, Java, etc. Since everything must be converted to machine language, this technique works no matter what language or tool the code was created in.

 This is the generic method for converting code into visual context.
-The easier method, when possible, is by intercepting screen draws.
+The easier method, when possible, is to intercept screen draws.

 US Patent Application Number 61928918